Physical Address

 Korean budget beers, often found in convenience stores and supermarkets, offer a cost-effective way to enjoy a cold brew without compromising on taste.
 They are the unsung heroes of the Korean beer scene, providing a refreshing respite for those on a budget.

-Whether you’re a student looking for a cheap drink, a traveler trying to stretch your won, or simply someone who enjoys a good deal, Korean budget beers have got you covered.
+Whether you’re a student looking for a cheap drink, a traveller trying to stretch your won, or simply someone who enjoys a good deal, Korean budget beers have got you covered.
 From light lagers to flavorful ales, these budget-friendly options cater to a variety of tastes and preferences.

 FilGood is Oriental Brewery’s budget beer.
 It has a similar flavor profile to FiLite but tastes weaker, almost more watered down.
 FilGood has a consistent taste throughout, without any strong initial or aftertastes.
 It’s smoother and easier to drink than FiLite, making it a good choice for those seeking a cheap, easy-to-drink beer.